xavierxxx/smart-contract/README.md

 An attack identified that could steal raised funds would be considered a critical threat.
 If there was a way for someone to spend more tokens than owned or to mint their own, the bug would be considered a high threat.
 Please note that the submission’s quality will factor into the level of compensation.
 A high quality submission includes an explanation of how the bug can be reproduced, a failing test case, and a fix that makes the test case pass.
 High quality submissions may be awarded amounts higher than the amounts specified above.
-Note that bounties will be paid in FNU and that Fiinu team members and paid auditors are not eligible for bounty compensation.
+Note that bounties will be paid in ETH and that Fiinu team members and paid auditors are not eligible for bounty compensation.

 # Reporting
 Public disclosure of the bug or indication of an intention to exploit it on the main net will make the report ineligible for a bounty.